luksa/kubernetes-in-action-2nd-edition/README.md

 ## Purchasing the book

 The book hasn't been published yet, but is available through the Manning early-access program.
 You can take a [quick look online](https://livebook.manning.com/book/kubernetes-in-action-second-edition/chapter-1/?a_aid=kubiaML) or purchase the book at http://kubernetes-in-action.com/second-edition.
+Use code **au35luk** to get a 35% discount.

 ## Exploring the code archive